 Of course, I know every baby is different.
 But once a schedule proved to work with my daughter, I never looked back.
 My daughter is 18 months old now and still on a sleep schedule.
 This means I am, in turn, on her schedule as well.
 No, I will not plan a playdate with you during her naptime.
-No, we will not attend an event with her if it is past her bedtime.
+We will not attend an event with her if it is past her bedtime.
 And no, we will not “just be flexible this once” to suit your needs.
 If you crave routines as I do, here are a few ways to do it with your kid’s sleep schedule.

 Tips for Keeping a Routine Based on Kids’ Sleep Schedules

 It’s never too late to start a routine, but it’s always best to start as early as possible.
 No, newborns can’t necessarily be “sleep trained” too young, but they can get on a routine from the start.
 Even if your baby doesn’t cooperate right away, creating a routine from day one will help your family find that balance and stick to it long after the newborn phase has ended.

 Be Okay with Saying “No”

 This was the most challenging part for me.
 As a new mom, I craved those mom friendships, and a lot of times, I had to learn how to say no to new mom friends when their schedules conflicted with mine.
 After a while, I learned that for me not missing my daughter’s naps was more important than a playdate.
 Eventually, those friends and I learned to work around naptime and bedtime and see each other even with a schedule.

 Sticking to a sleep schedule sometimes means missing out on activities, classes, and playdates.
 Sometimes, it may even mean missing out on family events, dinners out, and holidays.
 If you understand this going into it, missing out on those things will become easier.